-Yes.
-WOSU Public Media is a nonprofit organization.
-This form can be printed and filled out in advance of dropping off your instrument.
-Please provide some form of estimation of value of the instrument for your tax purposes.
+Yes, WOSU Public Media is a nonprofit organization.
+You can print and fill out this form in advance of dropping off your instrument.
+Please provide some form of the estimated value of the instrument for your tax purposes.

 How were Columbus City Schools selected?

-Columbus City Schools were chosen as the benefactor in this launch year of the Classical 101 Instrument Drive since the system has the largest reach and a centralized location for accepting donated instruments.
+Columbus City Schools were chosen as the benefactor of Replay! because the system has the largest reach and a centralized location for accepting donated instruments.

 Yes!
-You can always make a monetary donation to support Classical 101 and all of the work that we do to provide 24/7 classical music programming to central Ohio.
+You can always make a monetary donation to support Classical 101 and all of the work we do to provide around-the-clock classical music programming to Central Ohio.

 You can also help us spread the word.
-Please share information on Replay!, the Classical 101 Instrument Drive with your friends, family and co-workers.
-Download this flyer, print it out, and share it at your local church, coffee shop, library or recreation center.
+Please share Replay! info with your friends, family and co-workers.
+Download this flyer, print it out and share it at your local church, coffee shop, library or recreation center.
 Use #Replay101 on all of your social media platforms!

 Still have questions?
 Please call 614-292-9678 or send an email to email@example.com.